-Bucket list: Aspen for New Year’s when travel opens back up again
+Bucket list: Aspen for New Year’s

 In 2016, Stephen Cannon was named CEO of AMB Group, leading the for-profit arm of Home Depot cofounder Arthur M. Blank’s family of businesses, including the Atlanta Falcons, the Atlanta United, Mercedes-Benz Stadium, and the PGA Tour Superstore.
 Previously Cannon served as president and CEO of Mercedes-Benz USA, which generated record sales under his leadership, with annual revenues exceeding $20 billion.
 Cannon also oversaw the relocation of MBUSA’s headquarters from New Jersey to metro Atlanta.
 An Army veteran who served as a first lieutenant in West Germany during the fall of the Iron Curtain, Cannon speaks fluent German and graduated with academic honors from West Point.

 Education: United States Military Academy